Fire safety and building codes

-King County does not issue outdoor burn permits.
-Direct your inquiry to your local fire district.
+- Outdoor burn permits: King County does not issue outdoor burn permits.
+Please contact your local fire district.

 Recreational fire rules